-The growth of email and the Internet has spawned remarkable opportunities in education, literature, and the interface between the two.
-As a children’s author, I had dreamed for years of sending my unfinished stories online to garner comments that would help in revision.
-In 1995, the technology for such a project was at hand.
+The Internet has brought remarkable opportunities not only in education and literature but also in the interface between them.
+Watching the Internet’s early growth, I began to dream of sending my unfinished stories to some of the children I wrote for, to garner comments that would help me in revision.
+By 1995, the technology for such a project was at hand.

 If you are working with young people in grades 3–6 in the first quarter of 1995, I invite you to take part in a collaborative online experiment in literature and education.